 Important: Several users reported that data on their TrueCrypt volumes were becoming corrupted.
 Later, these users found out that it was not a problem with TrueCrypt but with their hardware (chipset, USB hard drive, cables, USB PCI card, etc.) Therefore, we recommend that you make sure data written to the unencrypted device (where you intend to create a TrueCrypt volume) is not becoming corrupted.
-For example, by copying a large set of files (at least 5 GB in total) and then comparing the original files with the copies (by content).
+For example, by copying a large set of files (at least several gigabytes in total) and then comparing the original files with the copies (by content) using e.g. the command line tool fc supplied with Windows.

 You can create FAT (whether it will be FAT12, FAT16, or FAT32, is automatically determined from the number of clusters) or NTFS volumes (however, NTFS volumes can only be created by users with administrator privileges).
 Mounted TrueCrypt volumes can be reformatted as FAT12, FAT16, FAT32, or NTFS anytime.
-They behave as standard disk devices so you can right-click the drive letter of the mounted TrueCrypt volume (for example in the 'My Computer' list) and select 'Format'.
+They behave as standard disk devices so you can right-click the drive letter of the mounted TrueCrypt volume (for example in the 'Computer' or 'My Computer' list) and select 'Format'.